-Slindon College welcomes the opportunity to work with agents both in the UK and overseas.
+Slindon College welcomes the opportunity to work with Education Agents both in the UK and overseas.
 All prospective agents are required to provide two satisfactory references from other boarding schools or colleges that they have worked with in the UK.
 Following completion of the reference process, the College will issue an Agency Agreement.

 For further details, please contact our Admissions Officer.